andrejewski/reactbone/README.md

 ## ReactCollection

 ReactCollection is not very extensive, it only exposes the `toReact` method, which is needed to match the ReactModel API.
 All it does is map over the collection, calling each model's own `toReact` (or `toJSON`) method.

-## Fin

-Thanks for using Reactbone.
-Or for at least reading this far down into the README.

-Follow me on [twitter](http://twitter.com/compooter) and check-out my other [repositories](http://github.com/andrejewski) if I've earned it.

 ## Contributing